Is the Galaxy Note 8 really worth £180 more than a Galaxy S8? – Which? News

 Screen size aside, what separates Samsung’s shiny new phablet from its flagship handset?
 The S8 only came out six months ago and the smartphone world hasn’t moved on a great deal.

-We’ve put both phones side by side to see if there are any big differences and to see if one has the edge over the other.
-We’ve also considered the S8+, which has a screen just .1 of an inch smaller than the note 8.
+We’ve put both phones side by side to see if there are any big differences and to see if one has the edge over the other, and you can read our impressions of the Galaxy Note 8 in our first look review.
+We’ve also considered the S8+, which has a screen just .1 of an inch smaller than the Note 8.

 Best Buy smartphones – the handsets that should be on your shopping list.